BenNolann/nextflowtutorial_chromatin/6_debugging.md

     This is where you can investigate that event.

     In Nextflow, you will notice a `work` directory saved where you've been running these pipelines.
 All of these 'events' are stored here.
 The power of Nextflow is in here, despite it looking terrifying.

+    ```bash
+    cd work/9e/7963cf/
+    ```

+    This folder contains all input files and output files for that event, as well as scripts containing the code needed to run that specific event.
+This is great for debugging.